 Bloom: Nov – Feb 90 days - Canola will be the first to bloom

-Management: Ideally it should be mowed or disked after the stand stops blooming.
-If reseeding is desired leaving plants intact until June may be necessary.
+Management: Ideally, it should be mowed or disked after the stand stops blooming.
+If reseeding is desired, leaving plants intact until May/June may be necessary.
 This date will vary depending on planting date and local climate.